 On the road four days a week driving for Food Connects, Tracy plays an integral role in supporting the Food Connects food hubs.
 He aggregates products from our regional producers and distributes these goods to buyers throughout our service areas of New Hampshire and Vermont.

 Food Hub Operations Manager

-McKenna is the Food Connects Food Hub Logistics Manager.
+McKenna is the Food Connects Food Hub Operations Manager.
 Born and raised in Burlington, Vermont, she has worked in various sectors of food retail and the sustainable food and farming industry for the last ten years.
 McKenna holds a Master’s degree from Vermont Law School in Food and Agricultural Law and Policy and believes that a thriving regional food system is imperative to the economic and environmental sustainability of our communities while also improving access to healthy, affordable food.